[Previous] [Contents] [Next]

 }

-Now, whenever the object is cloned, the __clone method is called and the connection is also cloned.
+Now, whenever the object is cloned, the __clone method is called and the cloned instance is also counted.